Spanish months and year

 “Estoy en Enero” (I am in January).

 To say “in February,” we would use the same structure: “Estoy en Febrero.”
+The months can be used to discuss specific dates as well.

 - Primavera (Spring)